Teaching Jobs at Utah State University with Visa Sponsorship

 Which visa types does Utah State University commonly use for Teaching positions?

-USU supports several pathways for international educators, including H-1B for specialty occupation roles, J-1 for exchange visitor positions such as visiting scholars and short-term lecturers, F-1 OPT and CPT for students transitioning into Teaching assistant or early-career roles, TN status for eligible Canadian and Mexican nationals, and EB-2 or EB-3 immigrant visa categories for permanent faculty hires.
+USU supports several pathways for international educators, including H-1B for specialty occupation roles, J-1 visa for exchange visitor positions such as visiting scholars and short-term lecturers, F-1 OPT and CPT for students transitioning into Teaching assistant or early-career roles, TN visa status for eligible Canadian and Mexican nationals, and EB-2 or EB-3 immigrant visa categories for permanent faculty hires.

 What qualifications does Utah State University expect for Teaching roles?